-Impact to foster inclusive participation and contribute to building a nati Employment created results in economic empowerment Outcome Improved organisational capacity (human and financial) The relevant organs of State and communities participate actively in the identification, management and protection of heritage resources A national estate that is representative of South Africa's diverse heritage Economic empowerment, including employmen opportunities, for loca communities through SAHRA's activities Participation in knowledge Define "previously dissemination disadvantaged groups Outcomes Targets 5 partnerships that financially benefit SAHRA Maintain the staff turnover rate at or below 10%.
+Impact to foster inclusive participation and contribute to building a nat Employment created results in economic empowerment Outcome Improved organisational capacity (human and financial) The relevant organs of State and communities participate actively in the identification, management and protection of heritage resources A national estate that is representative of South Africa's diverse heritage Economic empowerment, including employment opportunities, for local communities through SAHRA's activities Assumptions Participation in knowledge Define "previously dissemination disadvantaged groups Outcomes Targets 5 partnerships that financially benefit SAHRA Maintain the staff turnover rate at or below 10%.
 50% implementation of the new PMF 25% increase in the number of formal engagements with SAHRA in matters pertaining to the management and protection of heritage resources.
 25% increase of the communities' participation in SAHRA's knowledge dissemination activities A 5% increase in SAHRIS applications received.
-95% of recently declared heritage resources relate to previously disadvantaged groups 10% of the employment strategy is implemente according to the employment plan developed and approved.
+95% of recently declared heritage resources relate to previously disadvantaged groups 10% of the employment strategy is implemented according to the employment plan developed and approved.
 Funding streams outside budget allocation exist Outcome Indicators Increase in funding opportunities from streams other than the budget allocation Maintenance of the staff turnover rate Implementation of a robust HR and PMF.
 The implementation, by SAHRA and other relevant organs of State, of the Heritage Resources Management Coordination Plan.
 Increase in the number of community members formally engaging with SAHRA in matters pertaining to the knowledge, management and protection of heritage resources Increase in the percentage of recently declared heritage resources relating to previously disadvantaged groups.
-Implementation of an employment strategy SAHRA to actively empower communitie economically through SAHRA's heritage resources managemen and protection activities.
+Implementation of an employment strategy by SAHRA to actively empower communities economically through SAHRA's heritage resources management and protection activities.

-Active involvement by organs of State Outputs Partnerships that financially benefit SAHRA Revised organisational structure Staff training/development opportunities Electronic individual PMS Finalised Heritage Resources Management Coordination Plan Diverse representation at SAHRA hosted heritage event Declared national heritage resources Developed HRM policies Rehabilitated memorials/ monuments Declared heritage resources representative of previously disadvantaged persons Number of employment opportunities through partnerships (e.g with SETAs) Number of employment opportunities for local communities created, indirectly, through SAHRA's memorials and/ or infrastructure projects Strengthen HR PMF Ac Activities Development of FSP, Development of PMS, Staff Training Stakeholder/Community engagements Engagement with communities when declaring a national heritage resource Engagement with communities when developing HRM policies Engagement with communities when rehabilitating and erecting memorials/monuments Knowledge dissemination Gradings, Declarations, Inspections, Rehabilitations Memorials and/ or infrastructure projects
+Active involvement by organs of State Outputs Partnerships that benefit SAHRA Revised organisa structure Staff training/dev opportunities Electronic indivic tional velopment Finalised Heritage Resources Management Coordination Plan Diverse representation at SAHRA hosted heritage event Declared national heritage resources Developed HRM policies Rehabilitated memorials/ monuments Declared heritage resources representative of previously disadvantaged persons Number of employment opportunities through partnerships (e.g with SETAs) Number of employment opportunities for local communities created, indirectly, through SAHRA's memorials and/ or infrastructure projects 1 Strengthen HR PMF Activities Development of Development of Staff Training Stakeholder/Community engagements Engagement with communities when declaring a national heritage resource Engagement with communities when developing HRM policies Engagement with communities when rehabilitating and erecting memorials/ monuments Gradings, Declarations, Inspections, Rehabilitations Memorials and/ or infrastructure projects Knowledge dissemination Problem Statement: resources; an integrated and interactive to promote good government heir heritage resources so that t at all levels and empower civ il society to nurture and